-Far from being monolithic and fixed, the official catalogue of varieties is constantly evolving, in order to meet the needs of different situations of French agricultural and horticultural production, users and civil society through the marketing of adapted varieties.
+Far from being monolithic and fixed, the official catalogue of varieties is constantly evolving.
+It aims to meet the needs of different types of French agricultural and horticultural production, users and civil society by providing market-adapted varieties.
 At the end of the second world war, the urgency was to improve the productivity of French agriculture and to ensure the food security of the country.
 This demand has profoundly evolved during the last twenty years especially with the Grenelle Environment Forum, and more recently, laws on biodiversity and the French National Food Conference.
 The current demand?
 Develop an ever more respectful agriculture, health and biodiversity, and better respond to the diversity of agriculture (land, uses and users, cropping systems) and in particular the needs of organic farming.
 In addition, it is necessary to take the changing climate into account and anticipate the varieties and species that will adapt to it.

 By defining the required varietal characteristics, the regulations for registration in the catalogue provide a guide to the new varieties we can expect.
 For agricultural plants (field crops, fodder and turf), an important element of recent developments is the transformation of the VCU (Value for Cultivation and Use) tests into VCUS (Value for Cultivation, Use, and Sustainability) in 2011 by integrating a more environmental dimension: less intensive trials, strengthening the characterisation of varieties with regard to their behaviour with diseases and other pests and efficiency with regard to water and nitrogen, taking into account genotype environment interactions.

 For some agricultural species (maize, sunflower, soybean) the diversity of the climate and the accumulation of temperatures during the plant cycle is taken into account through networks of field trials corresponding to the precocity of the varieties.
 For wheat (soft wheat and durum wheat) there are additional area (north and south).

 By positioning of the experimental sites in the departments where cultivation is most present and choosing locations that are representative of the crop, it is possible register varieties that respond to the most common production environments in France (or in the testing area).